Thinking of building a sauna? You might want to consider your choice of wood.

 Antimicrobial and Antifungal Properties

-The warm and humid environment of sauna rooms can encourage the growth of microbes and fungus.
+The Although the warm and humid environment of sauna rooms are apt for reaping heat-shock protein benefits, it can encourage the growth of microbes and fungus.
 Go with wood with antimicrobial and antifungal properties.

 Cool to Touch